 Tokyolima, G/F, 18–20 Lyndhurst Terrace, Central | (+852) 2811 1152

-Disco Bao might be on hold for a while, but Duddell’s has still got some tricks up its sleeve.
-The contemporary Cantonese restaurant now offers two three-hour sessions—12 pm to 3 pm and 3 pm to 6 pm—for its weekend salon brunch.
-Enjoy unlimited dim sum such as spicy dumplings and deep-fried wontons, special occasion-worthy mains like Peking duck, and a variety of other delicious dishes, then wash it all down with free-flow champagne, wines, beers, and selected cocktails for $788 a head.
-If you want to turn your brunch into a sundown session with the 3 pm seating, you can also get a ten-percent discount on the bill!
+Duddell’s, specialising in contemporary Cantonese cuisine, offers a three-hour brunch session—12 pm to 3 pm—in its salon every weekend.
+Enjoy unlimited dim sum such as deep-fried wontons, mains like Peking duck, and a variety of other delicious dishes, then wash it all down with free-flow champagne, wines, beers, and selected cocktails.

 Duddell’s, 3/F, Shanghai Tang Mansion, 1 Duddell Street, Central | (+852) 2525 9191